4DGB/4dgb-readthedocs/docs/workflow/minimalexample.rst

 Example: minimum to get started
 ===============================

-The simplest way to start your own project is to start with the minimum information required.
+The simplest way to start your own project is to start with a template and provide the minimum information required.
 The template project has examples to help you get started with this.

-To get started, we need just a few things:
+Big picture: to get started, we need just a few things:

 - Two related ``hic`` files you want to compare.
 We call these **datasets**
-- The **chromosome** you'd like to view.
+- The name of the **chromosome** you'd like to view.
 This must be present in the datasets.
 - The **resolution** you'd like to view.
 This must be present in the datasets.
   By default, the workflow uses a value of 200kb, so if that's the resolution you'd like to use, you can omit this value.